GuangyuNie/Submission_test/README.md

 To get started, please simply fork this GitLab repository and follow the structure, testing and submissions guidelines below.

+:warning: This is a template and cannot be submitted as is.
+Please replace the contained dummy model with a real model trained by you, before doing any submissions.

 # Repository Structure

 ### Define your dependencies